 If you need to recover a deleted file from anywhere in SharePoint, regardless of who the changes or who deleted the file, you can do this from the recycle bin located in the left navigation menu.
 Once here, you can see information about a file such as who deleted it and the original location that it was stored in.

 Click the check box next to the document you wish to recover, and then click “restore.”
 The file will be automatically restored to its original location.

 Let’s say that you need to reverse changes that were made to a document.
 First, look at the document in SharePoint and click on “version history.”
 This will show you a list of versions that were saved when the document was edited.
 This includes information about who made the changes and when the change occurred.

 At Aldridge, our team of IT professionals can provide your business with the resources it needs to reach its potential.
 We specialize in service and support, and can deliver a strategy that effectively manages your IT.
 Our approach relieves clients of the hassle of technology management so they can focus on running their business.
-Contact an Aldridge representative to learn more about document versioning and file restores with SharePoint and Office 365.
+Contact an Aldridge representative to learn more about leveraging SharePoint, OneDrive, and Office 365.